 Andrea S. Bracey is a native of Vicksburg, MS currently residing in Atlanta, GA.

 Andrea completed her Bachelor of Science in Biology at Jackson State University, May 2013.
-She is also a December 2018 candidate for a Master of Education in Curriculum and Instruction degree from Texas A&M Commerce, finishing Summa Cum Laude.
+She holds a Master of Education in Curriculum and Instruction degree from Texas A&M Commerce.
 She started her career as an Educator in Dallas, TX in 2015.

-She is the CEO/Educational Consultant of The Educator’s Call, LLC, an Edupreneur, Health/Wellness Business Coach for Total Life Changes, and the Author of “When I Decided to Follow the Call: My Discoveries Along The Way.”
+She is the CEO/Educational Consultant of The Educator’s Call, LLC, an Edupreneur (Educator and Entrepreneur), and the Author of “When I Decided to Follow the Call: My Discoveries Along The Way.”

-Andrea is currently serving as an AmeriCorps VISTA, State Chapter Leader for ForBrownGirls, Inc., a member of Interfaith Children’s Movement, and volunteer at YELLS, Inc.
+Andrea served as an AmeriCorps VISTA, State Chapter Leader for ForBrownGirls, Inc., a member of Interfaith Children’s Movement, and volunteer at YELLS, Inc.

 Andrea spent most of her childhood in Kings, MS, and Bernard Acres; it did not take her long to recognize how some of her peers and community members either conformed to their environment or rose above their circumstances and lack.
 She developed a servant-heart and wanted to simply serve others in the greatest capacity she knew how, which was through love, laughter, and being used by God as a vessel.
 She understood the importance of building relationships with others in order to break down mental and emotional barriers.
 She believes that everyone has a purpose, our life experiences help us to tap into that purpose and sometimes we just need confirmation that we are on track.

 Jonnequia Cavett is a native of Jackson, MS. She is a proud product of Jackson Public Schools, Provine High School.

 “I am a finer woman of the illustrious sorority Zeta Phi Beta Sorority, Incorporated.
-I am a Bachelor of Science in Biology degree candidate at Thee Jackson State University.”
+I am a Bachelor of Science in Biology graduate of Thee Jackson State University.”